2-7-1/printer-api/README.md

 To see a formal specification/documentation of this API, open https://github.com/2-7-1/printer-api/blob/master/api/swagger/swagger.yaml in Swagger editor (https://editor.swagger.io).

+Unit test are runnable with mocha: https://github.com/2-7-1/printer-api/tree/master/test/api/controllers

 # Supported User Stories
-In Agile terms, this is a Minimum Viable Product (MVP) for an API that demonstrates managing a collection of 3D printed parts and print jobs that supports the following user stories:
+In Agile terms, this is a Minimum Viable Product (MVP) for an API that demonstrates managing a collection of 3D printed parts and print jobs.
+It supports the following user stories:

---As a user, I want to manage (List/Add/Update/Delete) my parts with properties - Material Type, Printer Type, Orientation Angle, Density Percentage
+-- As a user, I want to manage (List/Add/Update/Delete) my parts with properties - Material Type, Printer Type, Orientation Angle, Density Percentage

---As a user, I want to send command to print my part by id or name
+-- As a user, I want to send command to print my part by id or name

 -- As a user, I want to view my printer job queue for parts with status (Ready, In-Progress, Complete)